HersieG/RockPaperSissors/README.md

-Rock paper scissors game
+# Rock-Paper-Scissors-program
-Allows you to choose what you want to pick via a GUI and buttons!
+Rock Paper Scissors game that allows you to choose your pick with buttons and a gui!